elifesciences/sciencebeam-parser/README.md

 ## Status

 This is in a very early status and may change significantly.

-The Pipeline may not currently run successfully in the Cloud.
+## Docker

+Note: If you just want to use the API, you could make use of the [docker image](doc/Docker.md).

 ## Pre-requisites